astatiner/astatiner/README.md

-- Hi, I am Himanshu, a grade 10th student from India who aims on becoming a professional programmer.
+- Hi, I am Himanshu, a grade 10th student who aims on becoming a professional programmer.
-- I presently only know one language that is Java and I want to master it in the next two months.
 - My programming skills include working with data structures and algorithms, application development, database management and cryptography.

-  Thanks for visiting my profile!
+- I presently know Java, C++ and SQL but I want to learn Python and JavaScript too before I graduate from school.